ruselldelprado/material-website/README.md

 ## Starting Server Scripts

+Go to `client` folder then run the scripts

 ### `npm start`

-Runs the server at the `server` folder
+Runs the server at the `node` server

 ### `npm run dev`

-Runs the server using nodemon
+Runs the server using `nodemon`
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.